ActiveEngagement/listelixr-js/README.md

 `email`,  `first`, `last`, `street`, `city`, `state`, `zip`, and `phone`.

+The order of the fields determine the order they appear in the form.
 Should you need to provide custom html structure for the fields, you may also pass an `HTMLElement` that contains an input field with one of the accepted field names.

 ## Customizeable Themes